A bound of the $\beta$-mixing coefficient for point processes in terms of their intensity functions: Application to determinantal point processes

 \section{Application to determinantal point processes}

 We can directly apply Theorem \ref{main} to determinantal point processes.
-First introduced in \cite{Macchi} to model fermion systems, DPPs are a broad class of repulsive point processes.
+First introduced in \cite{Macchi} \com{under its current form} to model fermion systems, DPPs are a broad class of repulsive point processes.
 We recall that a DPP $X$ with kernel $K:(\R^d)^2\rightarrow\R$ is defined by its intensity functions

-where we denote by $K[x]$ the matrix $(K(x_i,x_j))_{1\leq i,j\leq n}$.
-For existence, $K$ is assumed to be a locally square integrable hermitian measurable function such that its associated integral operator $\mathcal{K}$ is locally of trace class with eigenvalues in $[0,1]$ (see \cite{Hough} for more details about DPPs).

-The application of Theorem \ref{main} to DPPs gives us the following $\beta$-mixing condition: \begin{theo} Let $X$ be a DPP with kernel $K$ and define
+where we denote by $K[x]$ the matrix $(K(x_i,x_j))_{1\leq i,j\leq n}$. \com{Existence and uniqueness conditions as well as general information on DPPs can be found in \cite{Hough}.} The application of Theorem \ref{main} to DPPs gives us the following $\beta$-mixing condition: \begin{theo} Let $X$ be a DPP with kernel $K$ and define

 If $K$ is bounded and $\omega(r)\underset{r\rightarrow +\infty}{\longrightarrow} 0$ then $X$ is $\beta$-mixing.
 In particular,